Sayem995/CV/README.md

 #### Self-Driven Independent Learner
 I do not believe that learning is only for school or job purposes.
 I believe that learning is a never ending journey.
 When I chose the path of a software engineer, I did so with the idea that it must become my bread and butter and concluded that programming is a skill that I must endeavour to master.

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
 Whenever I am in a new working environment, I realise that I have to actively adjust by taking initiative to learn the ins and outs of my responsibilities.
 In my previous work as an Accounting Intern, I had to teach myself various practical skills such as expanding my knowledge of excel for bookkeeping and account management as well as learning how to manage the payroll system.

 #### Another Skill